beacon-biosignals/K8sClusterManagers.jl/README.md

 ### Advanced configuration

-`K8sClusterManager` exposes a `configure` keyword argument that can be used to make modifications to the pod spec defining workers.
+`K8sClusterManager` exposes a `configure` keyword argument that can be used to make modifications to the pod manifest when defining workers.

-When launching the cluster the function `configure(pod)` will be called where `pod` is a `Kuber.jl` object representing a pod spec.
-The function must return an object of the same type. `Kuber.jl` makes it convenient to manipulate this `pod`, by letting you do things such
+When launching the cluster the function `configure(pod)` will be called where `pod` is an dict-object representing the YAML/JSON pod manifest.
+The function must return an object of the same type.
+For example if you wanted to change the workers to require GPU resources you could write the following:
-as:

 ```julia
 function my_gpu_configurator(pod)